sqfish/movie-history/README.md

 #NSS Group Project: Movie History

 ###Functionality
 This webapp allows users to search for movies using the OMDB api.
 Users can then add movies from the search results to their wish list and eventually to their seen movies list.
 All data is stored and retrieved using firebase.
+Other contributers @taylormiley and @sqfish.

 ###Technologies used:
 1. RequireJS